Certainty Blog

 Measure Phase

 The second phase of DMAIC is to measure the current state of the process and establish baseline metrics.
-This involves collecting relevant data on the process performance, quality, and variability.
-The main activities in this phase include:
+Specifically, this involves collecting relevant data on the process performance, quality, and variability.

 • Defining the critical-to-quality (CTQ) characteristics that reflect the customer needs and expectations